 Contains quartz sand and light fillers with grain sizes up to 1.0 mm.

-Available in through-coloured white and natural cement white.
+Available in through-coloured white and natural cement white and grey.

 Approx. 1.4 kg/m2 per mm layer thickness.